ebbythomas/Customer-Energy-Profiling-Using-Big-Data/DataProcessing/README.md

-Run the file [dataProcessing.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/DataProcessing/dataProcessing.jl).
+Just run [dataProcessing.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/DataProcessing/dataProcessing.jl).
 This will call other files on to it.